 Following discussions, the Forum gave support to these Policy documents.

 It was agreed that these draft Policies would be amended in light of feedback and brought back to the Forum for approval prior to pre consultation.
-ACTION Claire M. It was stressed that the document produced would NOT be the full Plan.
+ACTION Claire M. It was stressed that the document produced would NOT be the full Plan but would summarise the policies.

 Forum members were reminded that that there would be the opportunity to give feedback on matters beyond the scope of the NP during the Emerging Local Plan consultation process